 World Breastfeeding Week Arrives in Spokane

-Breastfeeding peer counselors from the health district’s Women, Infant and Children nutrition program (WIC) will again host a World Breastfeeding Walk and Celebration, Sat., Aug 3, at 10:00 a.m. beginning at Riverfront Park’s Red Wagon.
+On Saturday, Aug.
+2, breastfeeding supporters, such as peer counselors and other WIC staff from the health district’s Women, Infant and Children (WIC) nutrition program, will participate in the World Breastfeeding Walk and Celebration, hosted by the Breastfeeding Coalition of Spokane.
+The celebration and walk begin at 10:00 a.m. at Riverfront Park’s Red Wagon.
 At 10:25 a.m., participants are encouraged to join in the Big Latch On, a simultaneous international event where groups of breastfeeding women come together at registered locations to all latch on their child at the same time.
 The Big Latch On helps focus international attention on communities’ efforts to provide ongoing breastfeeding support and promotion.

-This year's World Breastfeeding Week theme, Breastfeeding Support: Close to Mothers, highlights the importance of providing support to breastfeeding families, which aligns perfectly with the work WIC breastfeeding peer counselors are doing every day.
+This year's World Breastfeeding Week theme, Breastfeeding: A Winning Goal For Life asserts the importance of increasing and sustaining the protection, promotion and support of breastfeeding, which aligns perfectly with the work WIC breastfeeding peer counselors are doing every day.

 “Our peer counselors provide personal, one-to-one attention in assisting with breastfeeding problems and helping moms reach their breastfeeding goals,” said Dr. Joel McCullough, SRHD health officer.
 “Research shows that peer counselors help to increase not only breastfeeding initiation rates, but help moms breastfeed longer than they would without individualized support.”